d-miller/d-miller.github.io/_posts/2015-3-25-Two-Routes.md

   </th>
 </table>

 As detailed above, each route has its pros and cons, but both involve learning some computer programming.
 If you haven't programmed before, then great!
 Making visualizations is a fun way to learn.
-If you have programmed, then making visualizations will extend both your programming and communication skills.
+If you have programmed, then learning interactive visualization skills will be even easier.

 <div align="center">
 	<img src="https://s-media-cache-ak0.pinimg.com/736x/27/b4/31/27b431f659ca49426d01a7be28f0091d.jpg" width="500"/>